pan-gela/Hangman-game/README.md

-Learning C# by making hangman game
+Learning to use C# and .net by making hangman game